Lam Le Hong Tram (right) was excited to be a tour guide competing for the Le Quy Don award on the morning of May 12 - Photo: MY DUNG

 The test content can use knowledge of literature, math, English, then synthesize and filter with personal skills so that students can demonstrate the role of a tour guide to introduce Ho Chi Minh City.

-In particular, children also enjoyed traditional Southern cakes to get more ideas for designing their own tour of Ho Chi Minh City.
+In particular, the children also enjoyed traditional Southern cakes to get more ideas for designing their own tour of Ho Chi Minh City.

-Students listen to information from tour guides to filter and convey in their exam papers - Photo: MY DUNG
+Students listen to information from tour guides to filter and convey it in their exam papers - Photo: MY DUNG

 Sharing about this year's Le Quy Don Award, Mr. Nguyen Bao Quoc - Deputy Director of the Department of Education and Training of Ho Chi Minh City - said that the goal of the exam, in addition to supplementing knowledge for students, also requires them to apply that knowledge to their work, specifically the work of a tour guide introducing tourism in Ho Chi Minh City.